 - Veggie chips

 Modified Paleo or Modern Paleo is a more recent adaptation of the original diet.
-It has taken what is paleo diet friendly and added some foods that are considered healthy or offer significant benefits and has less stringent restrictions.
+It has taken what is paleo diet friendly and added some foods that are considered healthy or offer significant benefits and have less stringent restrictions.

 When it comes to any meal plan the most important thing to remember is to consume a diet that is rich in natural and whole foods.
 No diet should be followed to an extreme and you should always keep room for flexibility.
 Stop any diet immediately if it affects your health and always consult your medical practitioner before commencing any new diet.

 Recent surveys indicate that as little as 5.5% of Aussies eat enough fruit and vegetables while more than 40% of their daily calorie requirements are met through processed foods which have little to nutritional value.
 The recommended servings are two servings of fruit or five servings of vegetables a day.
-While there are many who debate the drawbacks of the paleo diet and there is no denying that it does not comply with the Australian Dietary Guidelines (ADGs), it does emphasize eating the same fresh choices.
+While many debate the drawbacks of the paleo diet and there is no denying that it does not comply with the Australian Dietary Guidelines (ADGs), it does emphasize eating the same fresh choices.